 - Wet gangrene — Usually occurs when bacteria infects the tissue after an injury.
 The tissue becomes moist and breaks down.

-Gas gangrene is a rarer wet type, called gas gangrene and develops from specific bacteria deep inside the body.
+Gas gangrene is a rarer wet type and develops from specific bacteria deep inside the body.
 Gas gangrene can be a result of surgery or trauma.

 Your chances of developing gangrene increase if you have: